entando/entando-docs/vuepress/docs/tutorials/devops/installation/google-cloud-platform/README.md

 ### Setup and Connect to the Cluster

-1. Login to your GCP account https://cloud.google.com/
+1. Login to your Google Cloud account: <https://cloud.google.com/>
-2. In the upper left corner select the menu item and select Kubernetes Engine
+2. In the upper left corner select the menu item and select `Kubernetes Engine`
-3. Select Clusters
+3. Select `Clusters`.
-4. Select Create Cluster
+4. Select `Create Cluster`
-5. Enter a name and select a Location type
+5. Enter a name and select a `Location type`
-   -   These settings are up to you.
-The defaults are fine for an initial test
+   -   The `Location type` settings are up to you.
+The defaults are fine for an initial test.
-6. Leave the master version on the default (1.14.10-gke.36)
+6. Leave the `Master version` on the default (e.g. 1.14.10-gke.36)
-7. On the left menu select “default-pool”
+7. On the left menu select `default-pool`
-8. Under Size set the number of nodes entry to 5  (see cluster sizing in Appendix A for details)
+8. Under `Size` set the `Number of nodes` entry to 5.
+(See [Appendix A](#appendix-a-cluster-sizing) for details.)
-9. Select Create
+9. Select `Create`
 10. Wait for the cluster to initialize.
 This will take a few minutes.
-There will be a green checkmark when complete
+There will be a green checkmark when complete.
-11. From the Clusters page in the Kubernetes Engine hit the Connect button
+11. From `Kubernetes Engine -> Clusters` page hit the Connect button
 12. Copy the provided command and execute in your local environment to connect your local kubectl to your GKE cluster.
-    - You can also run the commands in this guide in Cloud Shell if you prefer.
+    - You can also run the commands in this guide in `Cloud Shell` if you prefer.
-13. Run kubectl get namespaces to make sure you connected and you should see the default kubernetes namespaces in the result
+13. Run `kubectl get namespaces` to make sure you connected and you should see the default kubernetes namespaces in the result

 ### Install Nginx Ingress Controller